Aaron-Bopp/TIM/40_Evergreens/Your second brain should be frictionless access to a curated base of knowledge.md

 There is a difference between collecting something because it is __useful__ and collecting something __to use it.__ As you refine your [[knowledge management|knowledge management system]] you will find what are the hard rules and what are the soft rules around what should be collected into your vault: [[The more mistakes you've fixed the more bad decisions you can afford]].

-Without the knowledge of [[The fragility of nodes in a second brain|which notes introduce fragility]] into your [[second brain]], you can easily become overwhelmed.
+Without the knowledge of [[The fragility of information in knowledge management|which notes introduce fragility]] into your [[second brain]], you can easily become overwhelmed.
 Here are some guidelines to collect thought without generating [[friction]]:
 - [[Curate source notes and definitions in your second brain to avoid junk text]]
 - [[Separate stub notes from the rest of your vault so you don't get overwhelmed]].
 - [[Prioritize understanding over organization or categorization]]